excellalabs/docker-workshop-1/README.md

       ENTRYPOINT ["dotnet", "watch", "run"]
       ```

     This specifies what the container will have, and in this case, it's based on the public .NET Core image.
 Then it adds some configuration for ASP.NET, copying in source code, and building and running the app.

 1. Run this command to build an image from the Dockerfile:

-    ```docker build -t <yourTag:YourAspNetImageName> .```
+    `docker build -t <AnyImageNameYouWant> .`

 1. See that your image was created correct from the build step above, by listing the images on your machine, by typing `docker images`.
 You should see it in the list.